xXxSpicyBoiiixXx/CS562-VMs/Chapter-03/notes03.md

 So the most flexible way is the translation table between guest application address space and host application address space.

 CODE TO ANALYZE...

+The below code it is assumed that the mapped memory blocks are each 64KB.
+The translation table itself is maintained as part of the runtime, and it's host register r30.
+In order to perfrom the load we have that the source address is shifted by 16 bits to get the 64KB block number.
+We convert this and add it to the base of the table so we can get a pointer into the block addrtess in the host address space.

 ////////////////////////////////////////////
 // Load instruction with software mapping //
 ////////////////////////////////////////////